OmerCinal/Tic-Tac-Toe/README.md

 ## Game rules

-- The are 2 players X and O.
+- The are 2 players; X and O.

 - Players should make chains of 3 and more.
-Horizontally, vertically and diagonal chains are allowed.
+Horizontal, vertical and diagonal.

-- The longer the chain the higher the points.
-For every slot, the score increases by the length until that point:
+- Longer chains give more points.
+For every length of chain, the score is calculated by sum(range(3, length+1)):

 The code that calculates the score: